tokamak-network/tonstarter-contracts/README.md

 Create/modify network config in `hardhat.config.ts` and add API key and private key, then run:

-To deploy,
+* To deploy TOS ,
+*
+`npx hardhat run --network rinkeby scripts/deploy_1_tos.js`

+* To deploy phase1 contracts ,
+*
-`npx hardhat run --network rinkeby scripts/deploy_1_tos.js` `npx hardhat run --network rinkeby scripts/deploy_2_contracts.js`
+`npx hardhat run --network rinkeby scripts/deploy_2_contracts.js`

-To set init storage,
+* To set init storage,
+*
 `npx hardhat run --network rinkeby scripts/deploy_3_set.js`

-To create vault,
+* To create vault,
+*
-you write down StakeType with TON or ETH in deployed.networkname.input.json you write down VaultName in deployed.networkname.input.json then,
+you write down StakeType with TON or ETH in **deployed.networkname.input.json**

+you write down VaultName in **deployed.networkname.input.json** then,

-`npx hardhat run --network rinkeby scripts/deploy_4_createVault.js` it will display tx, then you have to find vault address using tx on etherscan. you write down VaultAddress in deployed.networkname.input.json
+`npx hardhat run --network rinkeby scripts/deploy_4_createVault.js`

+it will display tx, then you have to find vault address using tx on etherscan.
+**you write down VaultAddress in deployed.networkname.input.json**

-To create stakeContract in vault,
+* To create stakeContract in vault,

 `npx hardhat run --network rinkeby scripts/deploy_5_createStakeContract.js`